panoply/liquify/readme.md

 - Clone this repository `git clone https://github.com/panoply/liquify.git`
 - Run `pnpm i`

-The project will be complied and all packages will build in `postinstall.
-You can `cd`into any package or alternatively you can run `pnpm dev`from workspace root to execute a global watch.
+The project will be complied and all packages will build in `postinstall`.
+You can `cd`into any package or alternatively you can run `pnpm dev` from workspace root to execute a global watch.
 It is recommended to`cd` into the packages and conduct development from within the specific directories and leverage Terminal panes because this way you get better oversight.

 ### Developing